MaticsBarcelona/MaticsBarcelona.github.io/_posts/artists/2015-03-03-anna-carreras.md

 ## Selected recent works:

 ###Beetles for babies
-Four musicians in motion (violin, clarinet, cello and percussions) and a dancer invite the youngest audiences, and their parents, to travel to a warm and brightful tribute concert to The Beatles.
+Four musicians in motion (violin, clarinet, cello and percussions) and a dancer.
+Playing instruments, dancing and performing an interactive scenography they invite the youngest audiences, and their parents, to travel to a warm and brightful tribute concert to The Beatles.
 <figure class="third">
 	<img src="http://www.annacarreras.com/wp-content/uploads/bitels_per_a_nadons_1.jpg">
 </figure>